deltoss/MitchRankChecker/docs/README.md

 * Entity Framework concept of `DbSets` overlaps with the pattern on a large basis.
 * Popularised from the concept of **DDD (Domain Driven Design)**.
 DDD is a good approach for complex domain issues, however this project domain logic is quite simple, and doesn't warrant using the DDD approach.
 * Additional effort required.

+# Notes and Further Work

+* The rank checking does not count ads search results.
+They appear on every page, and thus isn't feasible to be included as part of the rank checking process.
+    * It's possible to implement a RankChecker that does a rank check with ads search results only.
+* A real-time processing framework (e.g. `Signal R`) can be used to alert a user when their background job is finished, instead of having to refresh the page or data grid.
+* Due to time constraints:
+    * A logging library isn't included.
+    * The fundamental concept of `HATEOAS` wasn't implemented for the API.
+    * Authentication and authorisation wasn't implemented, due to the amount of effort to implement a proper authentication system that allows for managing users, roles, permissions, and/or claims.
+    * No complicated NPM and Webpack installation.
+Instead, used `LibMan`, which is Microsofts package manager.
+Easier to setup, but for complicated use cases, NPM and webpack is the better approach.
+    * Client-side framework (i.e. VueJS, react, Angular) was not used, as it'd also require NPM and webpack for an optimal set up, taking time.